Ammoor/Dev-Tools-Hub/README.md

 ## Credits & Licensing

-Dev Tools Hub is built by [Your Name], 2025.
+Dev Tools Hub is built by Omar Ayman as ITI summer training React course, 2025.
 Feel free to reuse the code for your own learning or projects — a star ⭐ on GitHub is appreciated!

 ---